Laws, Guides & Info

-Everything on our website has been carefully and comprehensively checked by our team and we are certain every single product on this website is legal to buy and own in the UK.
+Everything on our website has been carefully and comprehensively checked by our team and we believe every single product on this website is legal to buy and own in the UK.

 By law you must be 18 or over to purchase a knife/sword.
 We take your placing of an order of confirmation that you are over 18, and we also age verify all orders.

-The basic effect of this was to remove cheap curved katana from the market.
-On our website all curved swords with a blade in excess of 50cm are handmade using traditional production techniques.
+The basic effect of this was to remove the cheap curved katana from the market.
+All of the curved blade swords on our website with a blade in excess of 50cm are handmade using traditional production techniques.

 Knife laws can seem incredibly complex so we have attempted to layout for you our understanding of the law in order to assist you in deciding what to purchase and what not to purchase.
 The following items are illegal in the UK.